neoreeps/surface-pro-3/README.md

 I gave Ubuntu 15.10 a shot but it was very unstable.
 I did find that many of the SP3 features were enabled with no patches.
 In fact, the only thing missing was the camera and buttons.
 I've included a patch 'wily_sp3.patch' to add these features to the wily kernel for use with vivid.

-- So far everything works, except the trackpad.
+- So far everything works, except the trackpad multi-touch
 - WiFi is rock solid
 - Suspend works! (so far but only minimal tests so far)

+### UPDATE - 150928
+Built new kernel and updated patch for additional type keyboards.
+Hopefully this will work for everyone.

 ### What doesn't work
 * trackpad - still registered as a mouse so no two-fingered anything, but it works